CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

     ENTRYPOINT [ "/bin/bash", "startup.sh" ]
     CMD [ "/opt/mssql/bin/sqlservr" ]

+This file will instruct Docker to create a SQL server running azure-sql-edge, will accept the End User License Agreement, and will define environmental variables to configure the paths to be used for databases.

+It will also configure the ports to be exposed (1433), and copy two scripts into the container.
+These scripts will be used to create a blank database if none exists when the database container starts.

-*Note : We are use Azure SQL Edge here as a database container in case there is anyone using a Macbook with an M1 chip as these run on the Arm architecture.*
+*Note : We are use Azure SQL Edge here as a database container for compatibility - SQL Edge will with on both x64 as well as ARM cpus which come on Macbooks with an M1 chip.*

-There are 2 other files created in this repository which we need to copy into the UmbData folder.

-**Action:** Copy these files:
+**Action:** Copy the database setup scripts:

-- From /Files/UmbData/setup.sql to /Workshop/UmbData/setup.sql
+- From /Files/UmbData/setup.sql to /Working/UmbData/setup.sql
-- From /Files/UmbData/startup.sh to /Workshop/UmbData/startup.sh
+- From /Files/UmbData/startup.sh to /Working/UmbData/startup.sh

 These two files will be used to create a blank database if none exists when the database container starts.
 That way when the website starts it will already have a blank database ready to use, but if the database already exists it won't re-create it.
+One of the files contains a timed script which calls the second after a delay, and the second file contains the SQL script to create the database if none exists.

 ## 1.2 Windows vs Linux Line Endings